brimoo/GoExercises/README.md

 * __Factorial__: Computes the factorial of the user entered number using dynamic programming (bottom up)

 * __Hamming__: Computes the Hamming distance between two DNA strands

+* __Lettercount__: Counts the occurences of a letter in multiple files using concurrency